Nishant-Manocha/Alignbox-Assignment/replit.md

 ## Overview

 This is a real-time anonymous chat application that allows multiple users to communicate in a group setting while maintaining anonymity.
-Built with Node.js, Express, and Socket.IO, the application provides instant messaging capabilities with live user count tracking.
-Users appear as "Anonymous" by default and can see who's currently online in the chat room.
+Built with Node.js, Express, Socket.IO, and PostgreSQL, the application provides instant messaging capabilities with live user count tracking and persistent message storage.
+Users must enter their name on startup and can toggle between showing their real name or appearing as "Anonymous" using the header button.

+## Recent Changes (September 30, 2025)

+- **PostgreSQL Integration:** All messages are now stored in a PostgreSQL database with proper schema (username, message, is_anonymous, timestamp)
+- **Username Entry Modal:** Users must enter their name before accessing the chat interface
+- **Anonymous Toggle Button:** Added button in the header to switch between displaying real name and "Anonymous"
+- **Message History:** When users connect, they receive the last 100 messages from the database
+- **Database Persistence:** All chat messages are automatically saved to PostgreSQL for permanent storage

 ## User Preferences